-- Seek input from companies to understand and define "essential" information.
-Such exchanges can help approval authorities gain a deeper understanding of intellectual property and define what information is necessary to make informed decisions about licensing.
-This information can then be used to develop standard templates for key licensing processes.
-Together, these steps will help regulators create a more efficient licensing system while meeting regulatory needs. - Adopt international best practices to evaluate new and existing regulations-such as the regulatory impact assessment (RIA) used by the United Kingdom, New Zealand, Russia, and Mexico.
-Using the RIA or a similar assessment will enable regulators to better understand how current or proposed regulations will affect industry and government.
-In particular, for Chinese regulations that propose collecting information from companies, such assessment would enable authorities to fully consider whether information is necessary to carry out regulatory goals and how collecting such information might impact companies.6 - Encourage government agencies at all levels to sign mutual non-disclosure agreements with licensing applicants.
-This will reinforce that both sides are committed to confidentiality in investment and licensing approval processes. - Establish best practices for local and municipal authorities to ensure compliance with existing regulations limiting disclosure. - Conduct regular professional training for personnel at all levels of government that are involved with licensing and approval processes to better protect trade secrets and ensure familiarity with the issues and consequences of intellectual property disclosure.
+- Encourage government agencies at all levels to sign mutual non-disclosure agreements with licensing applicants.
+This will reinforce that both sides are committed to confidentiality in investment and licensing approval processes. - Establish best practices for local and municipal authorities to ensure compliance with existing regulations that limit disclosure. - Conduct regular professional training for personnel at all levels of government who are involved with licensing and approval processes to better protect trade secrets and ensure familiarity with the issues and consequences of intellectual property disclosure.